 But just because an incumbent has unique information about the ongoing procurement does not mean that the procuring agency is necessarily required to level the playing field by releasing that information to challengers.
 For instance, in one recent GAO bid protest decision, the GAO held that the procuring agency was not required to release the names of the incumbent’s subcontractors or other proprietary and confidential information about the incumbent contract.

-GAO’s decision in GAO Protest of Richen Management, LLC, B-406750, B-406850 (July 31, 2012), involved two GSA solicitations for janitorial and maintenance services at federal facilities.
+GAO’s decision in Richen Management, LLC, B-406750, B-406850 (July 31, 2012), involved two GSA solicitations for janitorial and maintenance services at federal facilities.
 The solicitations were follow-ons to existing prime contracts.
 Richen Management, LLC intended to bid on each solicitation.